Hurricane Julia (2022): Preparations and impact

+South America

 Venezuela

-Heavy rain from the storm caused widespread flooding and landslides.
-In Las Tejerías, in north-central Venezuela, at least 50 people died and 50 went missing when mud and debris inundated the town.
-3,000 people were deployed to search for survivors.
+While a tropical depression, the system brought heavy rain and flooding to much of the Venezuelan Caribbean.
+As a result of additional rainfall after the storm passed through, at least 54 people died and dozens went missing when mud and debris inundated Las Tejerías, Aragua, on October 8.

 Colombia

 The center of Julia passed just south of San Andrés Island while it was reaching hurricane strength east of Nicaragua.
 At least 174 homes were destroyed by Julia, and 5,247 homes and a health center were damaged.
-There have been no reports of fatalities.